Two-way SSL Authentication for REST

 Step 6: Validate client authentication

-Finally, we will perform client authentication using Postman.
+Finally, we perform client authentication using Postman.
 (Version 7.14).

 1. Open Postman, navigate to Preference and click on Certificate to add the client certificates